mtraina/seven-languages-seven-weeks/week-4-scala/day3/day3.md

 <h4>Actors</h4>
 Actors have pool of threads and queues.
 When you send a message to an actor, you place an object on its queue.
 The actor reads the message and take action.

+In the file <b>kids.scala</b> we define two singletons (object in Scala) that act as messages.
+The Kid class is an actor so it runs from a pool of threads and get messages in a queue: it will process the each message sequentially.